MrKai77/Alula/README.md

 ## What's next for alula

 We'd love to access larger datasets to further improve our model's accuracy, and implement more community-building features such as group birdwatching and bird identification events.
+We also would like to add Android support.